Panthers get Tkachuk from Flames for Huberdeau, Weegar

 “Matthew is a tenacious, physical competitor who possesses a tremendously unique skillset,” Panthers general manager Bill Zito said.
 “He is a consistent elite offensive contributor and has emerged as one of the most complete and dynamic young players in the National Hockey League.
 We are thrilled to be able to add a generational talent to our lineup.”

-As part of the move, Tkachuk is under contract with Florida through the 2029-30 season now as well, the Panthers said.
-Tkachuk decided earlier in the week that he would not accept such a deal to stay in Calgary — which immediately led to trade talks and no shortage of suitors around the NHL wanting to land him.
+As part of the move, Tkachuk is under contract with Florida through the 2029-30 season now as well, the Panthers said; a person familiar with the terms said it was worth $76 million over those eight years, speaking to The Associated Press on condition of anonymity because the team had not yet announced it publicly.
+Tkachuk decided earlier in the week that he would not accept a long-term deal to stay in Calgary — which immediately led to trade talks and no shortage of suitors around the NHL wanting to land him.

 The Panthers, a team that won the President’s Trophy this past season for having the NHL’s best regular-season record, apparently wanted him more than most.